 7.6 Practices good corporate governance and ensures that Executive Directors look beyond their Executive functions and accept their share of responsibilities of governance.

-8. Chief Executive Director (“CEO”) and/or Executive Directors
+8. Chief Executive Officer (“CEO”) and/or Executive Directors

 The Chief Executive Officer and Executive Directors are responsible to ensure due execution of strategic goals, effective operation within the Company and/or Group, and to explain, clarify and inform the Board on matters pertaining to the Company/Group.